blockexchange/blockexchange_mapgen/readme.md

 # Issues

-* Placeholders don't get removed when they should
-* Temporary lighting weirdness
+* Lighting weirdness because some mapblocks are loaded top-down

 # License